Click plan to view in Google Maps

 decided to move the personnel who worked on Ardrossan

-a community for young people at a rental they could afford.
+from Banjo Town.
+He wanted to create a community for young people at a rental they could afford.

 The property was transferred jointly to the Girard Trust

-Corn Exchange Bank and himself, as trustees.
+Corn Exchange Bank and himself as trustees.

 He made a careful study